An Exegetical Commentary

 While the 23rd edition of the Nestle Greek text contains "God" in brackets (panta sunergei [ho theos]) the 26th edition of the Nestle text removed the word for God.
 The 25th edition of the Nestle text (which is the text of GNT) gives the phrase that omits "God" a "C" rating, meaning that there is considerable degree of doubt about the superior reading.
 However, the committee for the 26th edition changed that rating to a "B" indicating that the omission of "God" is almost certain.
 Metzger defends the "B" rating by saying that with only seven MSS containing "God works," the Committee deemed the reading too narrowly supported to be admitted into the published text.
 Since the verb may be taken to imply a personal subject, Metzger suggests that an Alexandrian editor added "God."

 The reader may well ask does all this controversy over one word really matter.
 I think it does.
-First, what no one has pointed out is that the very earliest MS, Papyrus 46, dated about 200 has "God works" (GNT).
+First, what no one has pointed out is that the very earliest MS, Papyrus 46, dated about 200 has "God works" (GNT 551).
 A thousand MSS with "God" omitted cannot overturn this fact.
 Case closed as far as I'm concerned.
 Second, The inclusion of "God" reflects the Hebraic nature of the biblical text and the outlook of biblical characters.
 Christians may have difficulty with the notion of a sovereign God who controls the universe and causes things to happen, even bad things, but ancient Hebrews had no such difficulty.
-They allowed God to be God, a will-ing being who is free to exercise his power as he chooses.
-When bad things happened they charged God with being the cause.
+They allowed God to be God, a will-ing being who is free to exercise His power as He chooses.
+When bad things happened Bible characters charged God with being the cause.

 Third, to allow the verb to stand without its personal subject clearly stated conveys an unintentional pantheism.
 "Things' cannot work anything, let alone together.
 Such thinking is akin to giving divine powers to the material universe.
 The truth is that nature operates by immutable laws imposed by the Creator, and never contrary to those laws.
 Much of the suffering in the world is caused by people who exercise their wills for bad choices.
 Would we excuse a person who committed adultery and justified it by saying, "it just happened?"
 Not likely.